zwpdbh/protohacker-in-rust/documents/vs_ocaml/vs_ocaml_functors.md

    - Better integration with ownership/borrowing
    - More fine-grained control over generics
    - Better performance through monomorphization
+   - More general-purpose (the same system handles many different patterns)

 4. **Conceptual equivalence**:
    - OCaml's `module MakeIterPrint(Dep : S) = struct ... end` ≈ Rust's `impl<Dep: S> ... for T { ... }`
    - OCaml's `with type 'a t := 'a Dep.t` ≈ Rust's associated types
    - OCaml's functor application ≈ Rust's generic instantiation

+## Summary

-In summary, while Rust's trait bounds can achieve similar dependency injection and compile-time polymorphism patterns as OCaml functors, OCaml's module system is more powerful and explicit.
-Rust's approach is more integrated with the type system but lacks some of the advanced module composition features of OCaml.
+While Rust's trait bounds can achieve similar dependency injection and compile-time polymorphism patterns as OCaml functors, OCaml's module system is more powerful and concise for advanced module composition.
+However, Rust's approach is more integrated with the general type system and provides more flexibility for other use cases.

+The increased complexity in Rust comes from its comprehensive type system that needs to handle many more scenarios than just functor-like patterns, but this also makes it more powerful and general-purpose.